-We’ll begin reaching out to students to let them know their application status in early April, shortly after our application deadline.
+We’ll begin reaching out to students to let them know their application status in mid-to-late April, around two weeks after our application deadline.

-We will be requiring vaccinations and indoor masking at all of our Institutes this summer.
+We are requiring all students to be fully vaccinated (including applicable booster shots) at all of our Institutes this summer.
+We will also be rapid testing all students on the first day of their Institute.
 Additional precautions may be required based on the program.
-Policies are subject to change in accordance with CDC guidance.
+Policies are subject to change in accordance with CDC and/or host college guidance.

 If you aren’t able to drive or be driven to your Institute, reach out to us directly at [email protected] We’ll coordinate travel arrangements to get you there!